sbhrwl/aws/1.Basics/1.Fundamentals/9.Storage/S3Advance/README.md

 -  Using the Range HTTP header in a GET Object request, you can fetch a byte-range from an object, transferring only the specified portion.
 - You can use concurrent connections to Amazon S3 to fetch different byte ranges from within the same object.
 - This helps you achieve higher aggregate throughput versus a single whole-object request.
-- Fetching smaller ranges of a large object also allows your application to improve retry times when requests are interrupted."
+- Fetching smaller ranges of a large object also allows your application to improve retry times when requests are interrupted.

 # S3-Select
 ## 1. S3 Select operation is based on Bucket name and Object's key